tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 * `using` is scoped like a declaration
 * the standard library puts its symbols in `namespace std`

+#### Storage classes
+* Static storage:
+	* Used for variables with global or namespace scope
+	* Will always be initialized. zeros will be used if no initializer is provided
+* Automatic storage:
+	* used for

 ## Compound data types
 ### Arrays
 ### Character sequences